telerik/xaml-docs/controls/raddiagram/features/services.md

 		End Class
 	{{endregion}}

-	When registering a new [SerializationService](#serializationservice), you also have to recreate and reregister the [DataTransferService](#datatransferservice) in the Service Locator:
+	When registering a new [SerializationService](#serializationservice), you also have to recreate and register the [DataTransferService](#datatransferservice) in the service locator:

 	#### __C#__
 	{{region cs-raddiagram-features-services-6}}